ashikscript/HTML-CSS-100-Projects/README.md

 # html-css_100_project
-I  just learning Html/css so i make some small project that's the reason i create this repository.
+I  just learning HTML/CSS so I made some small projects regularly that's the reason I created this repository.
+I will also upload 100 projects in 100 days.